 - 4 large edge VMs in a cluster

-- Ops Manager: Tanzu Operations Manager, the BOSH Director, and Small Footprint TAS for VMs
+- Operations Manager: Tanzu Operations Manager, the BOSH Director, and Small Footprint TAS for VMs

 Instance number and scaling requirements

-By default, TAS for VMs deploys the number of VM instances required to run a highly available configuration of Ops Manager.
-If you are deploying a test or sandbox Ops Manager that does not require HA, then you can scale down the number of instances in your deployment.
+By default, TAS for VMs deploys the number of VM instances required to run a highly available configuration of Operations Manager.
+If you are deploying a test or sandbox Operations Manager that does not require HA, then you can scale down the number of instances in your deployment.

-For information about the number of instances required to run a minimal, non-HA Ops Manager deployment, see Scaling TAS for VMs.
+For information about the number of instances required to run a minimal, non HA Operations Manager deployment, see Scaling TAS for VMs.